How to Use the Town Plan Online

 simple registration form.
 In addition, nonresidents can contribute comments and

 ideas under a separate status through the same registration process.
-What is an Action Page?The TPO Action Page is, in effect, an

 ongoing, virtual meeting of the group that anyone is welcome to attend.
 Action